Jakobeha/devolve-ui.js/README.md

 devolve-ui is a UI system based on the following principles:

 - A UI element is just a visual editor (inspector) for data
-- A UI scene is just a collection of UI elements + layout
+- An app's UI is just a collection of UI elements + layout
 - Writing UI in a DSL or even WYSIWYG is easier than writing UI natively
 - Some UI can be represented as a function `(Input, InEvents) -> (Render, Output, OutEvents)`.
 This is easier than writing a UI which synchronizes data but fast enough (immediate-mode UI)
 - Other UI (prompts) can be represented as an async function (e.g. `login() -> Credentials`)